Sometimes you can treat a health problem with a change in diet or the right medicine. Other times, these are helpful

 They slide the tube into place so that the balloon sits right at the blockage.
 When it fills with air, it breaks up the plaque so your blood can flow more normally.

 During the procedure, your doctor may also put in a stent, a small mesh tube that keeps the artery open wide.
-Some have medicine on them to help keep more build-ups from happening.
+Some have medicine on them to help keep more buildup from happening.

 Angioplasty takes 1 to 3 hours.
 You’ll be awake for it, but you’ll get medicine to keep you calm and make sure you don’t feel any pain.
-You usually stay in the hospital less than 24 hours.
+You usually stay in the hospital for less than 24 hours.

 This takes out the plaque buildup from your artery.
 It may be used along with angioplasty to take out hard blockages before the balloon is blown up.
 It may also be used when angioplasty isn’t possible.
 This could be because of where the blockage is or because the plaque is too hard.

 The doctor also uses a catheter in this procedure.
 Instead of a balloon on the end, there’s a tiny tool that removes plaque.
 The tool might be a sharp blade, a grinder, or a laser.
 As with angioplasty, your doctor may place a stent in your artery to help keep it open.

 An atherectomy takes about 2 hours.
 You’ll be awake, but your doctor will give you medicine to keep you calm and make sure you’re not in pain.
-Usually, you stay in the hospital 1 to 2 days.
+Usually, you stay in the hospital for 1 to 2 days.